reds-lab/Project-Reasoning-SFT-LLM/README.md

 The system will respond with a job ID.
 You can monitor the status of your job using commands like `squeue -u <YourPID>` or check the output files once it completes.

+BUT we will not run the training at this stage :)  We will setup the environment first and follow up with the evaluation.

 ---

 Now that you know how to interact with the ARC environment, we can proceed with setting up the project, training the model, and evaluating its performance.